department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/numbers.md

 You must meet at least 1 of these eligibility requirements.

 Get help completing your application, including 1-on-1 consultation.

+You may qualify for 1-time dental care if you're in Class II and you meet these requirements.

 All runners-up from fifth to 11th place will receive an honorable mention.